26:198:621:01 Index: 55473

 Please note that your postings should be appropriate for this course.

 This course does not have any required texbooks.
 Any appropriate textbooks, as well as online materials, can be used for studying the basics.
-I recommend the following two elementary textbooks for getting up to speed fast.
+I recommend the following elementary textbook for getting up to speed fast.

 Background Readings: